leparlon/WormBrain/README.md

 # Worm Brain Plugin

 A custom node for creating AI-powered worms in Godot Engine.
-`brain.gd` and `weights.gd` use real mapping taken from a C. Elegans worm brain (It has only 302 neurons).
-Enables you to simulate it on your game.
+`brain.gd` and `weights.gd` use real mapping taken from a *C. elegans* worm brain (it has only 302 neurons), enabling you to simulate it in your game.
-Heavily based on this project: [Simulate the C. Elegans worm brain on your browser](https://github.com/heyseth/worm-sim)
+Heavily based on this project: [Simulate the C. elegans worm brain on your browser](https://github.com/heyseth/worm-sim).

-Drag WormNode to your scene and enjoy.
+Drag `WormNode` to your scene and enjoy.
-Note: Does not handle collision well, so you need to limit where it can go on a editor property.
+**Note:** Does not handle collision well, so you need to limit where it can go using an editor property.

 ## Features
-- Customizable worm behaviour and segments
+- Customizable worm behavior and segments
 - Dynamic segment creation
 - Real worm brain simulation